Updated August 14th, 2021 by Travel the Greek Way

 Animal Compassion Tip: Please avoid using the overworked, overloaded poor donkeys and mules

-The best place to watch the stunning sunset in Santorini is from the castle of Agios Nikolaos in Oia.
+A fantastic place (and equally popular) to watch the stunning sunset in Santorini is from the castle of Agios Nikolaos in Oia.

-Find a good spot, get this bottle of the local variety, Assyrtiko wine out and feel alive and happy while watching the sun going down in the most majestic colours.
+Find a good spot, get this bottle of the local variety, Assyrtiko wine out, and feel alive and happy while watching the sun going down in the most majestic colors.

 What is better than an infinity pool all for yourself with a killer view on Santorini island?

-Get the rental car and go to Katharos (in the northwest), a lively beach with sand and small pebbles.
+Get the rental car/scooter and go to Katharos (in the northwest), a lively beach with sand and small pebbles.

 Very close to Koloumbo is another popular beach, Pori on the east side of Santorini, a sandy beach that locals love.